 When faced with shocking or emotionally painful information, one of the most common reflexive responses is “no” – or “you’re kidding me”.
 It’s a way of stepping back from the initial impact.

-This response (called “denial”) is the first of the five stages of grief™? – a standard psychological defense mechanism.
-It is among the most primitive defense mechanisms, mimicing behaviors created in early childhood.
+This response (called “denial”) is the first of the five stages of grief™ – a standard psychological defense mechanism.
+It is among the most primitive defense mechanisms, mimicking behaviors created in early childhood.
 We naturally use denial to initially cope with things that make us feel vulnerable or without control – such as illness, addiction, violence, financial problems, or even impending natural disaster.

 Features of denial include refusing to acknowledge a difficult situation; trying not to face the facts of a problem; or downplaying possible consequences of the issue.
 These things may be OK for managing an initial shock, but clinging to them might prevent someone from getting help, such as medical treatment or counseling, or dealing with problems that can spiral out of control.
 Overdosing on any remedy can result in a bad outcome, as it did for Tony Green.